Which IaaS to choose for Cloud Native applications?

 The architecture of Cloud Native applications

-The architecture of Cloud Native applications, by its nature, is different compared to traditional application architecture.
+The architecture of applications that use the Cloud Native approach, by its nature, is different compared to traditional application architecture.
 In fact, if the latter follow a more monolithic structure, modern applications follow a set of principles that enable the possibility of optimizing scalability, flexibility and resilience in the cloud.

 In general, the cloud-native paradigm abstracts the underlying infrastructure, exposing it through an API (Application Programming Interface).
-This simplifies the scalability and movement of the applications themselves, indirectly improving their willingness and resiliency.
+This simplifies the scalability and movement of the applications themselves, thereby improving their Willingness And Resiliency.
 Infrastructure, in this context, is considered immutable and short-lived rather than permanent, meaning that if a server goes down, it can be instantly destroyed and replaced with a new one.

 • The method DevOps, that is, the collaboration process that can be adopted to accelerate the development and execution of an app;